fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### ETL
-Pandas Jupyter Notebook JSON CSV xxxxxxxxxxxxxxx
+One of the biggest challenges during  the ETL process for this project was working with a dataset that consisted of nearly 2 millions records.
+Pandas and  Jupyter Notebook were utilized to downscale the dataset and create dataframes that would eventually be used to create data tables in the postgres database.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Visualizations
 Through the use of data visualizations, large volumes of data can be readily transformed into comprehensible information to assess high risk areas and help prioritize preventive action.
+Javascript, Plotly, and Chart.js were used to create the interactive maps and charts that are used on the dashboard.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Dashboard
-Bootstrap Chart.js xxxxxxxxxxxxxxxxxxx
+The Dashboard was constructed with Bootstrap and HTML.
+Focus was delivering an application that would deliver required information through a visually appealing and  user-friendly interface.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Deployment
-Flask Api Heroku PostgreSQL xxxxxxxxxxxxx
+A Python Flask App was written to facilitate the retrieval of data from the postgres database that users requested on the dashboard.
+It was then deployed using Heroku to create a fully functional Web App.

 <br>
 <br>